microsoft/FluidFramework/BREAKING.md

 ### Add Undefined to getAbsoluteUrl return type

 getAbsoluteUrl on the container runtime and component context now returns `string | undefined`. `undefined` will be returned if the container or component is not attached.
-You can determine if the a components url wil the below snippit
+You can determine if  a component is attached and get its url with the below snippit:
 ```typescript
 protected async componentHasInitialized() {
     if (!this.context.isLocal()) {